-Course Number: 6055 ODD YEARS ONLY
+Course Number: 6055 ODD STARTING YEARS ONLY

-Prerequisite: Need two Beginning Art choices
+Prerequisite: Successful completion of two Beginning Art choices additional costs.

 Basic course materials are provided at no cost.
 Students who choose to do extended projects may be responsible for

 Students will be introduced to various hand-built pottery techniques.
 This course will focus on design, construction, glaze application, and decorative techniques.